Skip to main content

 - Our team has been planting and maintaining a vegetable garden at the airport each year since 1997 in support of Winnipeg Harvest (now named Harvest Manitoba).
 During this time, we have donated over 64,754 pounds of vegetables to help feed individuals and families in Manitoba.

 - In 2013, Winnipeg Richardson International Airport introduced a Hug Rug at the base of the elevator in the arrivals area.
 Initially meant for special occasions, the Hug Rug quickly became a beloved feature that was here to stay at the airport for families and loved ones to have a special spot to reconnect.
-The Hug Rug has been temporarily removed amid the COVID-19 pandemic to discourage touch greetings and crowding in the terminal.

 - In 2019, Runway 13/31 (one of two runways at the airport) underwent an extensive rehabilitation to allow for significant pavement repairs and drainage restoration work to be done.
 This resulted in a fully operational and improved runway to use over the next 12-15 years.